 They’re unscented and have baking soda added to help control odor.
 The company says they’re 99.9% dust free and 3x more absorbent than clay litter.

-This product is priced well in comparison to other paper litter products.
+This product is available at Walmart and is less expensive than other paper litter products.

 Reviewers were primarily positive, liking that it doesn’t stick and isn’t dusty.
 They said it does a good job with odor.

 Some people didn’t like that it doesn’t clump, became heavy, and they had to throw out everything instead of just the soiled parts.

 DIY Paper Cat Litter

 If you only need some paper litter for a few days after your cat has had surgery, you can use newspaper to make your own.

 Just tear it into strips and put it in the box, keeping in mind that you’ll be cleaning it more frequently during the time you’re using it.

 You can add a bit of baking soda on the bottom but remember that it gets on your cat’s paws.

 Here’s a video that explains how to make your own paper litter pellets…